katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan3/P3PostTest_num1.rst

     Parsons Problem
     ----------------

-    .. parsonsprob:: sumnumberParsons
+    .. parsonsprob:: replacementnumberParsons

-        Match the labels to the appropriate parts of the code.

-        heights = measureStudents()

-        sumHeights= 0

-        for h in heights:
-          sumHeights += h

-        print(sumHeights)
        -----
-       Collect input
+       Collect input list
        =====
-       Start sum with zero
+       Go through all elements in the list
        =====
-       Go through all items in the list
+       If that element meets the criteria
        =====
-       Add that value to the sum
+       Replace it with a new value
        =====
-       Show the sum
+       Show that changed list
        =====
-       Go to the first element in the list #distractor
+       Go through one element in the list #distractor
        =====
-       Add that value to itself #distractor
+       Keep the old value #distractor
        =====
-       Show the changed list #distractor
+       If that element does not meet the criteria #distractor